-Ms. Uttley mentors undergraduate and graduate students through American University’s Public Affairs and Advocacy Institute, sharing her experiences and expertise to further students’ theoretical and practical understanding of lobbying and public policy.
-She is a co-founder and member of the State Society of Rhode Island.
+Additional Experience: Laura mentors graduate and undergraduate students through American University’s Public Affairs and Advocacy Institute, sharing her professional experiences and expertise to further students’ theoretical and practical understanding of lobbying and public policy.
+She is a Co-Founder and Member of the State Society of Rhode Island.
 Laura gained additional government relations experience in Congress and the Department of Defense through appointments in the Offices of Congressman James Langevin, Senator Jack Reed, and the Assistant Secretary of Defense for Legislative Affairs.

 Vital Statistics: Laura attended American University, where she earned a Bachelor of Arts in Political Science and a Master of Public Administration.
 Born and raised in Jamestown, Rhode Island, Laura enjoys traveling to her hometown to spend time at the beach in the summer.